How Much Is Your Classic Car Worth?

 Other classic car collectors hold the key to valuable information that can make the selling or buying process a whole lot easier for you.
 When you speak to other car collectors who share the same car collecting interests, you can combine their knowledge with your own to help you come up with a ballpark estimate of the market value of your car.

-Other car collectors are paying attention to the same data as you, but they might know something you don't.
+Other classic car collectors are paying attention to the same data as you, but they might know something you don't.
 Maybe they know to look in places you haven't checked yet or maybe they've been collecting cars for years and have more experience than you do.
 You never know--they may know someone who has previously sold a car similar to the one you're inquiring about!
 However, don't forget that if that sale is private, its also unknown to the world at large.
-Use this knowledge as the basis for further exploration to try and find public justification for your price.
+Use this knowledge as the basis for further exploration to try and find public justification for the amount you're selling for.

 The next time you attend a car show, consider chatting with other event attendees.
 Networking is another useful tool..